microsoft/lsprotocol/README.md

   --model MODEL, -m MODEL
                         Path to a model JSON file.
 By default uses packaged model file.
+  --plugin PLUGIN, -p PLUGIN
+                        Name of a builtin plugin module.
+By default uses all plugins.
 ```

 ### using `nox`